toruurakawa/ofxCocoaFloatingWindow/README.md

 ofxCocoaFloatingWindow
 ======================

-openframeworks addon for a floating window on Cocoa.
+openFrameworks addon for a floating window and ignoring mouse events on Cocoa.
+This addon is heavily influenced by [ofxTransparentWindow](https://github.com/jefftimesten/ofxTransparentWindow).